OneAdder/ud-segmenter-cython/README.md

 ## What is it?
-It's a UD segmenter I forked from [here](https://github.com/mpsilfve/ud-segmenter) to make it a bit more user-friendly and hopefully a bit faster.
+It's a UD segmenter I forked from [here](https://github.com/mpsilfve/ud-segmenter) to make it a bit more user-friendly and hopefully a bit faster (no, something keeps bottlenecking).

 More on UD [here](https://universaldependencies.org/).